surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).
+The WPSSO Google Merchant Feeds add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).

-There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all available product information in the language (aka locale) requested.
+There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and additional WooCommerce product attributes are fully supported.

-**A Google Merchant Feed for each language:**
+**An XML feed for each language:**

-An XML feed for your WooCommerce, Easy Digital Downloads, and custom products is automatically available for each installed WordPress language.
+Google Merchant Feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically available for each installed WordPress language.

-After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed settings page for a complete list of available XML feed URLs.
+After activating the WPSSO Google Merchant Feeds add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.

 <!-- /about -->

-**Google Merchant Feed supported attributes:**
+**Google Merchant Feeds supported attributes:**

 * ID <code>&#91;id&#93;</code>
 * Title <code>&#91;title&#93;</code>